-Download the system report This button allows you to obtain various types of information about your firewall is system report sysinfo format.
-Using this feature, you will be able to find out, for example, the model of the firewall, its serial number, its current status and the status of its memory, etc. ---
+model of the firewall, its serial number, its current status and the status of its memory, etc. system report This button allows you to obtain various types of information about your firewall in sysinfo format.
+Using this feature, you will be able to find out, for example, the model of the firewall, its serial number, its current status and the status of its memory, etc. --- --------------- --